mdn/content/files/en-us/web/api/navigator/joinadinterestgroup/index.md

 - `options`

-  - : An options object containing the following properties:
+  - : An options object that can contain the following properties:

     - `lifetimeMs`